The following shows the use of both the principles of estoppel and presumption of

 validity of the last marriage in a case involving Mississippi law.
 (It would also

-Maxine filed for benefits on the record of her deceased husband, Paul, on 5/04/01.
+Maxine filed for benefits on the record of their deceased spouse, Paul, on 5/04/01.

-Her first marriage was to Mel in Mississippi in 1959.
-They separated in 1964 but no
+Maxine's first marriage was to Mel in Mississippi in 1959.
+They separated in 1964

-divorce was obtained.
+but no divorce was obtained.
 Both Maxine and Mel have made statements to this effect.
-She

-married Paul in 1970 and they lived together until his death in 2001.
-Maxine's statement
+Maxine married Paul in 1970 and they lived together until Paul's death in 2001.
+Maxine's

-indicates that she knew she was not free to marry when she and Paul were married,
+statement indicates that they knew they were not free to marry when they and Paul

-so a deemed marriage cannot be established.
-The presumption of the validity of the
+were married, so a deemed marriage cannot be established.
+The presumption of the validity

 was not ended by divorce, death or annulment.

-However, Maxine is Mel's legal wife.
-The fact that she is estopped under State law
+However, Maxine is Mel's legal spouse.
+The fact that Maxine is estopped under State

-from claiming certain marital or inheritance rights as Mel's wife does not invalidate
+law from claiming certain marital or inheritance rights as Mel's spouse does not invalidate